Silbena/TempForecast/forecasting/README.md

 - Facebook Prophet - yearly and seasonal,
 - HWES - seasonal.

-**ARIMA** is a Autoregressive Integrated Moving Average.
 **SARIMA** is a Seasonal Autoregressive Integrated Moving Average.
 **HWES** is a Holt-Winters Exponential Smoothing.

-Countries included in forcasting:
+Countries included in prediction:
-- Japan
+- Japan,
-- Sweden
+- Sweden.

-In additona exploratory scatter plots are included.
+## ARIMA
+ARIMA is an Autoregressive Integrated Moving Average.